-Between the 1970s and the 1990s, a wave of violence swept through coastal Sydney and broader NSW, which claimed the lives of many gay men and transgender people.
-Today, we know many of these people were targeted, assaulted, and murdered by homophobic gangs.
-Many of these cases remain unsolved.
+Between the 1970s and the 1990s, a wave of anti-LGBT violence swept through Sydney and broader NSW.
+Today, we know that along Sydney’s coastline, including Bondi, many gay men and transgender women were assaulted and, in some cases, murdered.
+Many of these cases remain unresolved.

 Since 2016, ACON has been working with Waverley Council to build a permanent public artwork in Bondi to honour victims and survivors of historical hate crimes and act as a symbol of healing, justice, hope and inclusion.

 In 2018, Marks Park in Tamarama was chosen as the site for the memorial because of the many crimes that took place there and for its significance to LGBT people who have gathered there since the early 1970s.